chucknorris/roundhouse/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9831498

 # RELEASE NOTES
-=0.8.0.x=
+## 0.8.5.362
+* FIX: KeyNotFoundException in NHibernateSessionFactoryBuilder.
+See [issue 59] (http://code.google.com/p/roundhouse/issues/detail?id=59) for details. (r361)
+* **SQLite Support!**.
+See details https://github.com/chucknorris/roundhouse/issues/21 (r360)
+* **PostgreSQL Support!** Thanks SiimV!
+See details https://github.com/chucknorris/roundhouse/issues/30 (r359)
+* **New Configuration Switch!** SearchAllSubdirectoriesInsteadOfTraverse - All migrations subfolders are traversed by default and run in order of each folder's scripts.
+This option runs all items in subfolders at same time.
+Thanks SiimV!
+See details https://github.com/chucknorris/roundhouse/issues/31 (r359)
+* FIX: Transactions not working with restore.
+See details https://github.com/chucknorris/roundhouse/issues/26 (r357)
-* FIX: Fixed a nasty bug with SQL Server where it tries to hold a connection (interferes with drop/create mode) and gives a transport error (r331)
+* FIX: Fixed a nasty bug with SQL Server where it tries to hold a connection (interferes with drop/create mode) and gives a transport error.
+See details https://github.com/chucknorris/roundhouse/issues/12 (r357)
+* Script Number Versioning.
+See details https://github.com/chucknorris/roundhouse/pull/25 (r356)
+* FIX: Custom create script should split batch statements.
+See details https://github.com/chucknorris/roundhouse/issues/22 (r353)
+* **New Migrations Folder!** RunAfterCreateDatabaseFolder - Runs only one time and only after a database has been created.
+This works with a limited set of database types at the moment.
+Please test if you are planning on using.
+See details https://github.com/chucknorris/roundhouse/issues/20 (r351)
+* Almost everything is now ilmerged internalized.
+See details https://github.com/chucknorris/roundhouse/issues/8 and https://github.com/chucknorris/roundhouse/issues/15 (r350)
+* FIX: Cannot drop databases with snapshots.
+See details https://github.com/chucknorris/roundhouse/pull/13 (r349)
+* Create database custom script can handle file paths.
+See details https://github.com/chucknorris/roundhouse/pull/17 (r348)
+* FIX: SQL Server 2000 needs to create all of its tables.
+See details https://github.com/chucknorris/roundhouse/issues/18 (r346)
+* RH assemblies are now signed.
+See details https://github.com/chucknorris/roundhouse/issues/14 (r342)
+* FIX: Removed the temporary log location.
+See details https://github.com/chucknorris/roundhouse/issues/7 (r340)
+* **New Configuration Switch!** DisableTokenReplacement - Token replacement should be configurable.
+See [issue 56](http://code.google.com/p/roundhouse/issues/detail?id=56) for details. (r339)
+* FIX: Token replacer should only replace for items it finds.
+See [issue 56](http://code.google.com/p/roundhouse/issues/detail?id=56) for details. (r339)
+* **Possible Breaking Change!** File encoding will always read files as UTF-8, and fall back to ANSI.
+See [issue 39](http://code.google.com/p/roundhouse/issues/detail?id=39) for details. (r337)
+* Restores are a bit smarter about moving files to a default location when one has not been specified.
+See details https://github.com/chucknorris/roundhouse/issues/9 or [issue 13](http://code.google.com/p/roundhouse/issues/detail?id=13) (r336)
+* FIX: Do not run token replacement on empty text.
+See details https://github.com/chucknorris/roundhouse/issues/10 (r330)
-* Custom Scripts also run token replacement (r321, r330)
+* Custom Scripts also run token replacement (r321)
-* Two new switches available, CommandTimeout and CommandTimeoutAdmin! (r329)
+* **New Configuration Switches!** Two new switches available - CommandTimeout and CommandTimeoutAdmin! (r329)
 * FIX: Migrate doesn't try to configure log4net now (causes issues w/libraries that do) (r326)
-* Two new folders available: Indexes and AlterDatabase (r324)
+* **New Migrations Folder!** Indexes folder now available (r327)
+* **New Migrations Folder!** AlterDatabase folder now available.
+See details https://github.com/chucknorris/roundhouse/issues/6 (r324)
 * FIX: Included sample for Oracle doesn't work.
 See [issue 55] (http://code.google.com/p/roundhouse/issues/detail?id=55) for details. (r322)
-* RH now works with MySQL.
+* Custom Restore Options should use token replacement (r321)
+* **MySQL Support!**.
 Thanks Diyan.
-See details https://github.com/chucknorris/roundhouse/pull/3 (r317)
+See details https://github.com/chucknorris/roundhouse/pull/3 (r320)

-=0.8.0.300=
+## 0.8.0.300
 * RH now does token replacement in the sql files using '{{PropertyName}}'.
 See [issue 33] (http://code.google.com/p/roundhouse/issues/detail?id=33) for details. (r299)
 * Always run files that have '.EVERYTIME.' in the name.
 See [issue 51] (http://code.google.com/p/roundhouse/issues/detail?id=51) for details. (r299)
 * RoundhousE ships a DLL for embedding.
 See [issue 44] (http://code.google.com/p/roundhouse/issues/detail?id=44) for details.
 It has a semi-fluent interface - see (https://gist.github.com/977990) for details. (r299)